jxz12/EcoBuilder/README.md

 verify high scores by checking matrices

 # Other
-double check the teams visualisations (better constrain for trophic, procrustes for nontrophic) more fidelity in link balls release game with australian fires as angle?
+score explanation and show highest on tap fix health and traits rendering beind and hide if empty tap and make pretty and hide and on finish double check the teams visualisations (better constrain for trophic, procrustes for nontrophic) more fidelity in link balls masks on menu screen remove/disable layout groups as soon as levels are spawned remove animators from all UI (especially in menu) release game with australian fires as angle?

 experiments to see how the score changes over time